prebid/Prebid.js/modules/yahoosspBidAdapter.md

 # Special Video Features
 ## Rewarded video flag
-To indicate to SSP that this adUnit is a rewarded video you can pass the following in the params.bidOverride.imp.video.rewarded: 1
+To indicate to Yahoo SSP that this adUnit is a rewarded video you can pass the following in the params.bidOverride.imp.video.rewarded: 1

 ```javascript
 const adUnits = [{